Your cart is currently empty!

 90% of the outdoor lighting we sell is 5000K and the other 10% is 4000K.
 Both are good options for outdoor wall packs.

 When it comes to HID lamps, people most often complain about one thing: poor light color.
-And although we believe that poor lifespan and rapidly deteriorating lumen output is their biggest challenge, the poor color quality is the most noticeable.
+Although we believe that poor lifespan and rapidly deteriorating lumen output is their biggest challenge, the poor color quality is the most noticeable.

 Light color is important in all applications, but especially outdoor applications.
 It has a major impact on contrast and clarity, which is important for both safety and security purposes.
 Most of the Wall Pack fixtures that we offer have between CRI 70 and 85, but we can put in a special order for almost any CRI you might need.